 This can cause discomfort during installation.
 Make sure that your stylist isn’t braiding too tightly, as this can lead to hair loss and breakage.

 These braids can be worn year-round, but they are a common summer style.
 Many Black women gravitate towards braids for the summer as they give their scalp air in the warmer temperatures.

 How to do goddess braids

 Pros and Cons of Goddess Braids

 - The braids are an inexpensive style.
 Goddess braids are a good inexpensive braided style.
 They only cost $40 on average.
 That means you don’t have to break the bank for a cute protective style.
 Most protective styles can run you far into the hundreds.
-If you are wanting a braided style, but you don’t want to spend too much, consider Goddess braids.
+If you want a braided style, but you don’t want to spend too much, consider Goddess braids.

 - The braids don’t take long to install.
-Unlike many braided styles, Goddess braids on average only take an hour to complete depending on how intricate the pattern is that you want.
+Unlike many braided styles, Goddess braids, on average, only take an hour to complete depending on how intricate the pattern is that you want.
 If you want to be in and out of the salon, this is a good style for you.

 - The braids can cause breakage.
 Goddess braids are just like any other braids in the damage they can cause.
-They are a great protective style, but if they are causing too much tension on your scalp, they can prove to have the opposite effect.
+They are a great protective style, but if they are causing too much tension on your scalp, they can have the opposite effect.
 Ensuring your braids are done at a comfortable tightness is important.
 Tight braids will result in breakage and hair loss.

 - The braids aren’t long-lasting.
 Many other braided styles may last you months; however, Goddess braids are not like those braids.
 Goddess braids will only last you two weeks at the most with proper care.